Stuffed Chicken Breast

 Air fryer method: Add the stuffed chicken to a greased air fryer basket.
 Air fry at 200C/400F for 12 minutes, flipping halfway through.

-Oven method: Prep the chicken as instructed, then add them to a cast iron skillet or oven-safe dish.
-Bake at 180C/350F for 35-40 minutes, or until the chicken reaches an internal temperature of 165F.
+Oven method: Prep the chicken as instructed, then add it to a cast-iron skillet or oven-safe dish.
+Bake at 180C/350F for 35-40 minutes, or until the chicken reaches an internal temperature of 160F (plus 5 minutes resting).
 For an even juicer chicken, sear it before baking.

 Arman’s recipe tips